Than Swe (diplomat)

 Than Swe (သန်းဆွေ) is a Burmese diplomat and military officer.
-Since 1 February 2023, he has served as Myanmar's Minister for Foreign Affairs.
+He has served as Deputy Prime Minister of Myanmar since 3 August 2023 and Minister for Foreign Affairs since 1 February 2023.

 Early life and education

 Than Swe was born on 19 June 1953.
 He graduated from the 16th intake of the Defence Services Academy, alongside Wunna Maung Lwin, Thein Soe and Nyan Tun.

 Military career

 Than Swe served in the Burmese Armed Forces from January 1975 to May 2000.

 Post-military career

 Between May 2000 to March 2009, Than Swe worked in the Ministry of Progress of Border Areas and National Races and Development Affairs.
 In July 2012, he was appointed as Myanmar's ambassador to the United States, becoming the first to serve since 2004 and signalling the restoration of full diplomatic ties between the two countries (see Myanmar–United States relations).
 Between 2004 and 2012, the Burmese government had appointed a lower-ranking charge d'affaires to the role.

 After the 2021 Myanmar coup d'état, Than Swe was appointed as the head of the Union Civil Service Board, until August 2022.
 During his term, he reinstated policies during the Than Shwe era, including military-style uniforms for civil servants, and requirements to undergo military training and shooting practice for civil servants.
 He was appointed chair of the Anti-Corruption Commission of Myanmar on 19 August 2022.
 In November 2022, he was sanctioned by the European Union, for his role in legitimising the military coup and involvement in legal proceedings against the deposed leaders.

 On 1 February 2023, the State Administration Council, Myanmar's military junta, appointed Than Swe as Minister for Foreign Affairs, replacing Wunna Maung Lwin.
+On 3 August 2023, he was additionally appointed as a deputy prime minister.